jotaen/run.sh/README.md

 ## Security Notice

 One word about security: the `run` tool will evaluate the entire `run.sh` file on every invocation.
-To prevent execution of malicious code on your personal computer, you should always inspect untrusted `run.sh` files before using them.
+To prevent execution of malicious code on your personal computer, you should always inspect unknown `run.sh` files before using them.

 ## License